Burley, Leeds: History

-Burley grew from a village in the late industrial revolution, and there are several streets including the word 'village' including The Village Street.
+Burley grew from a village in the late Industrial Revolution, and there are several streets including the word 'village' including The Village Street.
 The area from The Village Street in the west to the railway line in the east, and north of Burley Road forms the Village Conservation Area.
 Parts of the original village can still be seen at the junction of Burley Road and Haddon Road, and around Burley Lodge.
 Most houses constructed in Burley were of red-brick, but were generally smaller and largely back-to-backs.
 Industrial and commercial buildings were also largely brick-built.
 There are some larger stone-built buildings on Kirkstall Road such as the ornate Cardigan Arms public house—although this largely pre-dates most of the buildings in the area—which at the time of its construction only Burley Village existed, with the Arms somewhat outside.

 Mills along the River Aire were built towards the end of the 19th century, some of which remain standing.
 Housing for mill workers and others in surrounding areas followed, and homes were built further up the bank.
 Other industries in the area included printing, clock-making, dairies and chemicals.

 Before 1904, local government was handled by the civil parish of Headingley-cum-Burley.
 Thereafter, the area was incorporated into the parish of Leeds.
 The ecclesiastical parish of Burley still exists.
 The boundaries of the ecclesiastical parish are very close to those of the postcode area LS4, so LS4 is often used as an indicator of being in Burley, although LS4 also includes a small area that is in the ecclesiastical parish of Kirkstall.

 The area remained working class for many decades but the growth of the University of Leeds and Leeds Metropolitan University in the late 20th century brought a growing student population to Burley and the surrounding areas of Hyde Park, and Headingley.
 In the mid- to late 2000s student halls were built along the lower parts of Burley Road.

 The opening of the Leeds Studios in 1968 by Yorkshire Television provided the first major non-manufacturing employer.
-Yorkshire Television and Radio Aire broadcast studios, and the Home Office's Immigration offices, are on Kirkstall Road in Burley.
+ITV Yorkshire, Hits Radio West Yorkshire and Greatest Hits Radio West Yorkshire broadcast studios, and the Home Office's Immigration offices, are on Kirkstall Road in Burley.